Ruby (elephant): Painting

-Ruby’s painting career began when her keepers saw her scratching in the dirt of her enclosure with a stick, and offered her a brush and paints.
+Ruby's painting career began when her keepers saw her scratching in the dirt of her enclosure with a stick, and offered her a brush and paints.
 She painted twice a week.
 She was a fast painter, typically completing a painting in 10 minutes.
 For three years, zookeepers did not publicize the knowledge that Ruby could paint.
 Eventually they revealed this and were able to sell her paintings to raise $50,000 for conservation efforts.

-Ruby’s paintings were abstract in composition with multiple colors.
-An ophthalmologist determined that she has preferences for different colors.
+Ruby's paintings were abstract in composition with multiple colors.
 Two plates that she painted were appraised on the PBS television show Antiques Roadshow for $1500 in 2015.

 Pregnancy and death

 Zoo officials decided to breed Ruby.
-Zoo executive director Jeff Williamson, was a primary factor in the decision to breed Ruby.
+Zoo executive director Jeff Williamson was a primary factor in the decision to breed Ruby.
 In 1996, when she was 22, she was shipped to the Tulsa Zoo to mate with a bull elephant named Allan in Tulsa, Oklahoma where she lived for about a year.
 When she became pregnant in 1997, she was returned to Phoenix.
 At the end of October 1998, Ruby began to show signs of labor, but the birth did not start.
 On October 31, 1998, the zoo's veterinarians determined that her calf had died in her womb, and the decision was made to perform a Caesarean operation.
 When surgery began on November 6, it was discovered that her uterus had ripped and a massive infection had spread through her abdominal cavity.
 Her male fetal calf weighed 321 pounds.
 Normal newborn elephants usually weigh between 200 and 250 pounds.
 Ruby was euthanized immediately and her death triggered an outpouring of grief throughout the Phoenix area.
 When the Phoenix Zoo announced a free-admission day in honor of Ruby's memory, 43,000 people attended, nearly triple a normal day's attendance.